Freedom to operate conundrum

 It’s all in the Claims

 In the case of patent infringement, it is critical to remember that a prior art search is not the same as an FTO search.
 Prior art searches are conducted to confirm that your invention is novel and inventive; or that the third party risk patent is not.
-In prior art searches the assessment is whether the subject matter of the invention is new, or contain some features that has not been disclosed to the public.
+In prior art searches the assessment is whether the subject matter of the invention is new, or contains some features that have not been disclosed to the public.
 Prior art searches do not provide any assurances on whether it would be secure for you to sell your invented products or services.
 Just because your invention might be patentable does not mean you would be free to make, use and sell your patented product.

 FTOs are all about claims, because it is the claims that define the scope of the exclusive rights granted to the patent holder.
 In contrast, a prior art search is not limited to claims, but encompass all of the prior art.

 The FTO search is to determine whether the business new product or process would infringe any granted and in force patents.
-As such, the FTO search is focused on the claims of issued patents, and sometimes, the claims of published patent applications, depending on the desired scope of the search .
+As such, the FTO search is focused on the claims of issued patents, and sometimes, the claims of published patent applications, depending on the desired scope of the search.
 The aim is to confirm that the new product or process are different, or omits at least one element of each independent claim in the patents retrieved in the search

 Validity search